pedroSG94/RootEncoder-iOS/README.md

 Actually any bug report will be ignored because it is not stable/usable.
 Any feature request or suggestion is welcome.

-RTSP TCP audio and video streaming working.
 I need to fix multiple things but it is working.
-UI is not usable for know

 This project is under develop and it is not usable.
 This will take so much time so don't expect anything about it.

-I will start developing rtsp with minimals features.

-### Working features
+## Features

+- [x] Switch camera while streaming
-- Streaming video and audio RTSP TCP
+- [x] RTSP TCP/UDP
+- [x] RTSPS
+- [x] RTSP auth (basic and digest)

 ### Incoming features

-- Fix UI (it actually suck and it is not usable, I will change it to swiftUI)
-- RTSP UDP
-- RTSP auth
-- RTSP H265
+I will develop this features:

+- RTSP H265 (close to finish.
+Encoder never produce a IDR nal type, I need to check it)
+- Local video record
 - Upload to cocoa or similar

-### Future features

-- I have plan to develop all features of Android equivalent project if possible (rtmp, record, filters, etc)
+- RTMP (included RTMPS and auth)
+- Real time filters
+- Stream from device display (DisplayRtsp/DisplayRtmp)
+- Stream from file (FromFileRtsp/FromFileRtmp)
+- Minors features: video bitrate on fly, adaptative bitrate, multiple streams, etc.